Corasinth/SudokuBoard/README.md

 The following three sections detail how exactly to use SudokuBoard.
 This will cover the keyboard controls, how exactly to use SudokuBoard's navigation method in the best way, and how and why to use the optional mouse mode.

+Using SudokuBoard is pretty simple.

+1. First, you open up your sudoku puzzle.
+2. Then you start the program by double clicking `SudokuBoard.ahk` or a shortcut.
+3. Then you start your puzzle and select a cell, highlighting it or putting your cusor there.
+4. You then press `F` to enter the `Set-Coordinates` layer, and set the coordinates.
+5. Then you can use the keyboard controls to navigate the board with the `Navigation` layer or the arrow/WASD keys, and enter in numbers with the `Entry` layer.

 ### Controls

 These are the controls that are active in each layer.
+It's ok if you don't learn all of these right away.
+Once you get a sense of the pattern, they'll be easy to remember.
+Just use this section as an introduction and a refrence guide.

 In each layer, the arrow/WASD keys can be used to move one cell in any direction.
 However, in both the `Navigation` and `Set-Coordinates` layer, using these single-cell navigation keys will automatically send you back to the `Entry` layer.
 This is to make it easier to swap between the layers, and make the experiance of using the script at high speed more comfortable.

 Additionally, in each layer you can use the E key to backspace the current cell, though this does not send you back to the `Entry` layer since sometimes you just visit a cell to delete its contents and then move on.